Noisy Non-Adaptive Group Testing: A (Near-)Definite Defectives Approach: Introduction

-for some noise level $\rho \geq 0$.
-Hence, an outcome of $Y=1$ implies that the test must contain a defective item. \item The reverse $Z$-channel model, also known as the addition noise model \cite{Ati12}, is given by
+for some noise level $\rho \in [0,1]$.
+Hence, if $Y=1$, then the test must contain a defective item. \item The reverse Z-channel (RZ-channel) model, also known as the addition noise model \cite{Ati12}, is obtained by taking $\rho_{01} = \rho$ and $\rho_{10} = 0$, yielding

-for some noise level $\rho \geq 0$.
-Hence, an outcome of $Y=0$ implies that the test must contain no defective items. \item The symmetric noise model is given by
+for some noise level $\rho \in [0,1]$.
+Hence, if $Y=0$, then the test must contain no defective items. \item The symmetric noise model is obtained by taking $\rho_{01} = \rho_{10} = \rho$ in the general model, yielding

-for some noise level $\rho \geq 0$. \end{enumerate} \end{defn}
+for some noise level $\rho \in [0,1]$. \end{enumerate} \end{defn}

+In this paper, we will focus primarily on the Z and reverse Z-channel models, applications of which are discussed in Section \ref{sec:applications}.
+As well as being important in their own right for applications, these models serve as useful stepping stones towards the general binary model (including the symmetric model), which is handled in Appendix \ref{app:symmetric}.